MitchForest/snapbet/.pm/epics/epic-1/sprint-01.00-project-setup.md

 - ✅ `bun run typecheck` passes with no errors
 - ✅ `bun run lint` runs with only expected warnings
 - ✅ Path aliases work (will be tested when creating components)
-- ✅ App displays "SnapFade" and "Environment: ✅ Ready"
+- ✅ App displays "SnapBet" and "Environment: ✅ Ready"

 ---